pghrogue/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+  Sessions are used to preserve data, such as logins, across multiple pages of a website.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+  Bcrypt hashes a password by using a one way hash - this means that the password cannot be un-hashed from it.
+Instead, a password has to be entered in plain text, then hashed with bcrypt and compared to see if it matches.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+  Along with the previous answer, bcrypt uses a salt key to add a string of characters to every password.
+Bcrypt allows us to set the number of rounds that a password is encrypted.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?
+  JWTs have three parts:
+    The header, which contains the type of the token along with the signing algorithm that's used.
+    The payload, which is the data assigned to be stored in the JWT.
+    And finally, the signature, which is used to verify that the token wasn't changed along the way.

 ## Project Set Up